 Leachate analysis is a mandatory component, in specific circumstances, of meeting the volume independent excess soil standards, site-specific standards generated using BRAT and Table 1 in larger volume scenarios.
-Leachate analysis is required for contaminants for which soil to groundwater component values are not derived, and for contaminants with analytical limitations.
-Contaminants that may require leachate analysis are denoted with a superscript "a" alongside the excess soil standard.
+Leachate analysis is required for contaminants for which soil to groundwater component values are not derived (e.g. metals), and for contaminants with analytical limitations.
 Rules governing the determination of whether leachate analysis is required, and how to complete leachate analysis, are provided in this document along with tables of leachate screening levels.

-Additional rules that apply in special circumstances are also provided; these may affect the excess soil standard that is applicable to a particular type of soil or beneficial reuse site.
+Additional rules that apply in special circumstances shall be considered when determining which excess soil standards are applicable to a particular type of soil or reuse site.

-Rules Associated with the Use of Excess Soil Standards For the purposes of paragraph 1 of subsection 5 (1) of the regulation
+Rules Associated with the Use of Excess Soil Standards

+For the purposes of paragraph 1 of subsection 5 (1) of the regulation

-- 1. In this Part, - A. a reference to a table of excess soil standards means the tables in Appendix 1 of this document - B. in the event that an excess soil standard in one of Tables 1, 2, 3, 4, 5, 6, 7, 8 or 9 in this document is different than the analogous soil standard in the analogous Table in the Soil, Ground Water and Sediment Standards, as it may be amended from time to time, the latter prevails provided it applies to coarse textured soil. - C. volume independent tables means tables 2.1, 3.1, 4.1, 5.1, 6.1, 7.1, 8.1, and 9.1; - D. small volume tables means tables 2, 3, 4, 5, 6, 7, 8, and 9; - E. potable tables means tables 2, 4, 6, 8, 2.1, 4.1, 6.1, and 8.1; - F. non-potable tables means tables 3, 5, 7, 9, 3.1, 5.1, 7.1, and 9.1; - G. near a water body tables means tables 8, 9, 8.1, and 9.1; - H. shallow soil tables means tables 6, 7, 6.1, and 7.1; - I. stratified standards tables means Tables 4, 5, 4.1 and 5.1 - 2.
-The quality of the excess soil that is intended to be finally placed at a reuse site must meet the excess soil standards determined in accordance of paragraph 1 of subsection 5 (1) of the regulation with the following rules: - A. Table 1 excess soil standards may be applied in relation to any reuse site and any volume of excess soil; - B. If Table 1 is not being used or required to be used by this Part, the volume independent tables will be used unless it is determined that a small volume table is applicable in accordance with the following:
+- 1) In this Part, - i. a reference to a table of excess soil standards means the tables in Appendix 1 of this document - ii. in the event that an excess soil standard in one of Tables 1, 2, 3, 4, 5, 6, 7, 8 or 9 in this document is different than the analogous soil standard in the analogous table in the Soil, Ground Water and Sediment Standards, as it may be amended from time to time, the latter prevails provided it applies to coarse textured soil. - iii. volume independent tables means Tables 2.1, 3.1, 4.1, 5.1, 6.1, 7.1, 8.1, and 9.1; - iv. small volume tables means Tables 2, 3, 4, 5, 6, 7, 8, and 9; - v. potable tables means Tables 2, 4, 6, 8, 2.1, 4.1, 6.1, and 8.1; - vi. non-potable tables means Tables 3, 5, 7, 9, 3.1, 5.1, 7.1, and 9.1; - vii. near a water body tables means Tables 8, 9, 8.1, and 9.1; - viii. shallow soil tables means Tables 6, 7, 6.1, and 7.1; - ix. stratified standards tables means Tables 4, 5, 4.1 and 5.1 - 2) The quality of the excess soil that is intended to be finally placed at a reuse site must meet the excess soil standards determined in accordance of paragraph 1 of subsection 5 (1) of the regulation with the following rules: - i.
+Table 1 excess soil standards can be applied in relation to any reuse site and any volume of excess soil. - ii.
+If Table 1 is not being used or required to be used by this Part, the volume independent tables will be used unless it is determined that a small volume table is applicable in accordance with the following: